-Rich and creamy chocolate silk pie made with avocado, coconut milk, raw cacao powder, and pure maple syrup.
-This healthier take on the classic dessert is just as dreamy, while being vegan and paleo friendly!
+Rich and creamy Vegan Chocolate Silk Pie made with avocado, coconut milk, raw cacao powder, and pure maple syrup.
+This healthier take on the classic dessert is just as dreamy, while being dairy-free and paleo friendly!

 Only thing is, it’s jam-packed with cane sugar and dairy, making it a pretty big gut bomb, so the authentic version remains an every-once-in-a-while sort of affair.

 Using avocados, coconut milk, raw cacao powder, and pure maple syrup, this lovely lightened up dairy-free version of silk pie was born.